Willor Lee Guilford

-Willor Lee Guilford (born January 13, 1912) was an African American actress.
+Willor Lee Guilford (January 13, 1912 - ?) was an African American actress.
 She had substantial parts in several films including at least three Oscar Micheaux films.

 Career

 She portrayed the victim of a stalker in Ten Minutes to Live.
 In the film, she receives a note from the villain telling her she will be killed in 10 minutes.

 Later life

 Guilford opened a millinery shop in Brooklyn, New York ("Willor's Hat Shop") after retiring from her film career.
 She eventually retired to Jacksonville, Florida.